ELECTRONIC Health RECORDS

 Electronic Medical Records data using the Adaptive eClinical Bus®

-The Adaptive eClinical Bus offers connectivity to roughly three quarters of all Public Health Information found in electronic health records and electronic medical records managed by Epic Systems Corporation and Cerner Corporation.
-Connections to any other EHR systems can be quickly developed
+The Adaptive eClinical Bus offers connectivity to nearly all Public Health Information found in electronic health records and electronic medical records managed by Epic Systems Corporation and Cerner Corporation.

 Quickly identify subjects that meet study inclusion/exclusion criteria

 Directly import demographic information

 Adaptive Clinical notes a number of efficiencies and core benefits for integrating EMR/EHR into EDC systems that include: